Pioli praises Milan's mentality after late escape against nine-man Bologna

 Pioli said afterward that Ibrahimovic told him during the game he was "really tired" and indeed the talisman started the Bologna comeback with an own goal in the 49th minute.

-Musa Barrow equalized three minutes later before Bologna's momentum was blunted when Robert Soriano was given a straight red card in the 58th minute, leaving the home side with just nine men.
+Musa Barrow equalised three minutes later before Bologna's momentum was blunted when Robert Soriano was given a straight red card in the 58th minute, leaving the home side with just nine men.

 Ibrahimovic played the full 90 minutes in starting his first league match of the season.
 His goal in the final minute capped the scoring.